-Figure 8.
-Dekadal mean horizontal wind divergence at 200 hPa (shading, 10^{-6} m s-1) and magnitude of horizontal wind speed at 200 hPa (green contours, every 5 m s-1 from 25 m s-1 upwards).
+Figure 6.
+Dekadal mean of front deformation at 850 hPa (shading; 10^{-3} s-1) and at 500 hPa (brown, red, and orange contours indicating 35, 42.5, and 50×10^{-3} s-1, respectively), wind vectors at 850 hPa (arrows; m s-1).
 The magenta line indicates the climatology of the mean dekadal location of the EASMF at 850 hPa.
-The AB black dashed line indicates the transect of the vertical cross-section in Figure 10.
-The dekads representing the four stages of EASM progression (1^{st} dk May, 1^{st} dk June, 3^{rd} dk June, 2^{nd} dk July, respectively) are selected according to Figure 3.
-Data from ERA5, 1979-2018 climatology.
+The AB dashed black line indicates the transect of the vertical cross-section in Fig. 10.
+The dekads representing the four stages of EASM progression (first dekad of May, first dekad of June, third dekad of June, second dekad of July, respectively) are selected according to Fig. 3.
+All values are masked out at levels below the ground.
+Data from ERA5 1979-2018 climatology.

-This possible role is investigated in more detail in the maps of Figure 8.
-These maps highlight the poleward migration of the STWJ, associated with its narrowing and weakening, causing the core of the STWJ to drift away from the EASMF, and the southern edge of the jet to be on top of the front over eastern China from the pre-Mei Yu stage onwards.
+ing the core of the STWJ to drift away from the EASMF and the southern edge of the jet to be on top of the front over eastern China from the pre-Mei Yu stage onwards.
 It is also important to note that, particularly during pre-Mei Yu and Mei Yu, the STWJ displays a trough, whose axis lies over eastern China.
 At this location, the STWJ is weaker than over Japan.
-Therefore, the EASMF lies mainly in the right-entrance region of the downstream jet streak, a region where enhanced ascent and precipitation are favoured (Hoskins and James, 2014).
-The analysis of horizontal wind divergence at 200 hPa confirms this hypothesis, as it displays an area of positive divergence associated with the right entrance of the downstream jet and collocated with the EASMF in all stages of EASM progression.
+Therefore, the EASMF lies mainly in the rightentrance region of the downstream jet streak, a region where enhanced ascent and precipitation are favoured (Hoskins and James, 2014).
+The analysis of horizontal wind divergence at 200 hPa confirms this hypothesis as it displays an area of positive divergence associated with the right entrance of the downstream jet and collocated with the EASMF in all stages of EASM progression.
 The region characterised by upper-level divergent flow shows the highest values during the Mei Yu stage, when a near-zonal band collocated with most of the EASMF is observed.
-Strong divergence is also observed over southern China during spring and over tropical oceans later in the season, consistent with the location of spring rains and the occurrence of boreal summer tropical convection, respectively.
-In summary, the presence of widespread upper-level divergence close to the EASMF throughout the stages of EASM progression, and its intensification and organisation in a front-collocated band during Mei Yu, indicates the key role of STWJ evolution in driving the dynamics of the EASMF.
+Strong divergence is also observed over southern China during the spring season and over tropical oceans later in the season, consistent with the location of spring rains and the occurrence of boreal summer tropical convection, respectively.
+In summary, the presence of widespread upper-level divergence close to the EASMF throughout the stages of EASM progression and its intensification and organisation in a front-collocated band during Mei Yu indicate the key role of STWJ evolution in driving the dynamics of the EASMF.